arnsteio/ssh-keys-2023-11/README.md

-# Bash novice and SSH keys, MET Norway, 2023-11-20
+# SSH key miniworkshop, MET Norway, 2023-11-20
 ---
-Workshop name: Bash novice and SSH keys
+Workshop name: SSH keys

 Instructors: Arnstein Orten

 Helpers: TBD

-Length: 3 hours minutes
+Length: 30 minutes

 Description:
-- Shell novice lesson
-- SSH keys
+The course will be given as an add-on to a short version of the standard Software Carpentry Unix course.

 Subjects covered:
-- Basic usage of the UNIX shell
-- Making SSH keys and exporting them to the PPI system
+- Making SSH keys
+- Exporting the key to the PPI system

 Target audience:
-Attendees without good knowledge on the UNIX command line
+Attendees should have experience with the command line

 Number of attendees: 30

-URL to presentation website: <https://arnsteio.github.io/bash-novice-2023-11/>
+URL to presentation website: <https://arnsteio.github.io/ssh-keys-2023-11/>

 [Next slide](01-intro.md)